 The coelacanth, Latimeria chalumnae, is a member of the fossil fish group, Crossopterygii, which was thought to be extinct until discovered off the east coast of Africa in 1938.
 It is gray-brown with lobed fins that have fleshy bases.
 The scales and bony plates are unlike those of modern fish.
-Length: about 1.5 meters (5 feet).
+Length: about 1.5 m (5 ft).

 Crossopterygii is a subclass of the Osteichthyes that contain ancestors to the amphibians.